Bobby Fischer: US Championships

-Fischer played in eight US Championships, winning all of them, by at least a one-point margin.
-His results were:
+Fischer played in eight US Championships, winning all of them by at least a one-point margin.
+His results were as follows:

 Fischer missed the 1961/62 Championship (he was preparing for the 1962 Interzonal), and there was no 1964/65 event.
 In his eight US Chess Championships, Fischer lost only three games; to Edmar Mednis in the 1962/63 event, and in consecutive rounds to Samuel Reshevsky, and Robert Byrne in the 1965 championship, culminating in a total score of 74/90 (61 wins, 26 draws, 3 losses).